vladimirlojanica/ideas/README.md

 ([see graphic](widgetservers2.png))

 It should be possible for design and development workflows to co-exist and to work lockstep.
 Modern architecture splits web applications into layers and separates data, presentation and logic.
 This separation is inadequate for designers.
 This can manifest as designs being implemented top-down into the presentation layer.
 Depending on the architecture, aesthetic or functional changes require development effort.
-A triple architecture separates and provides tools for the tasks:
+A triple architecture separates and provides separate tools specialized for the following tasks:

  * Creation of the design and style of pages and their components complete with dummy data and all the different states that the widget can be in.
 (Design, User Experience/Design)
  * Specifying what kinds of data the widget 'wants' to display.
 (Analysis, Design)